Ukraine crisis: How successful were India's repatriation efforts? | DW | 11.03.2022

 Indian media reported that the public Indian Community Welfare Fund (ICWF), which aims to assist overseas Indian nationals during times of distress, was not adequately made available for evacuation.

-Meanwhile, reports of unequal treatment of Asians and Africans while trying to flee Ukraine also emerged.
+Meanwhile, reports of unequal treatment of Asians and Africans while trying to flee Ukraine have also emerged.

 "The audacity that people could just shove us away from the borders because we are foreigners broke my heart.
 Because that is not how Ukrainians are," Abhishek Singh, a student who escaped to Slovakia from Ukraine, told DW.

-Critics have also accused Prime Minister Narendra Modi's government of using the evacuations as an opportunity for publicity and self-promotion during state elections.
+Critics have also accused the government of Prime Minister Narendra Modi of using the evacuations as an opportunity for publicity and self-promotion during recent state elections.

 "Evacuation is a duty, not a favor," tweeted opposition politician Rahul Gandhi.

-Modi also received criticism for blaming previous governments' policies which made students go abroad for medical studies.
+Modi was also criticized for blaming previous governments' policies which made students go abroad for medical studies.

 "If medical education policies were right earlier, then you would not have to go abroad," Modi said while speaking to students who had escaped from Ukraine and their families.